 We can investigate the actions of:

 - Internal drainage boards (IDBs).
 These are independent bodies responsible for land drainage in areas of special drainage need.
-Information on areas covered by IDBs can be obtained from the Association of Drainage Authorities.
+Information on areas covered by IDBs can be obtained from the Association of Drainage Authorities - a link is provided below.

 - Local councils.
 These have similar powers to IDBs relating to flood prevention works on ordinary watercourses that are not within IDB areas.
 They are also responsible for local land use planning and need to assess whether proposals for new developments may result in flooding or lead to a significantly increased flood risk.
 Unitary and county councils are lead local flood authorities.
 They must develop a local flood risk management strategy that sets out the local organisations with responsibility for flood risk in their area and produce a plan for managing flood risk.
 The council may also be the highway authority and as such will have responsibility for the drainage of roads and should ensure that drains, including gullies, are maintained.